-Umeda is the northern downtown of Osaka city, and is often called "Kita" meaning "north".
+Umeda is the northern downtown of Osaka city.

 They are department stores, shopping malls, various boutiques, restaurants and cafes.

 So this area is crowded by shoppers, commuters and travelers all day.

 Midôsuji Boulevard (御堂筋) runs from north to south through this area.

 It is the main street in the center of Osaka city.

 Hankyu Higashi Dori

 On the east side of Midosuji, there are some amusement area.

 Hankyu Higashi Dori (阪急東通) is the area with several narrow streets to the east of Osaka station.

 Many restaurants, pubs and game arcades are along them.